Netflix film tells tale of Malawian eco boy genius | Malay Mail

 “It is hard to watch because it's reliving tough times from my past,” said Kamkwamba, who went on to do environmental studies at Dartmouth College in the United States.

-“But some parts were joyful moments, so I have mixed feelings re-watching the movie.” — AFP
+“But some parts were joyful moments, so I have mixed feelings re-watching the movie.” — AFP-Relaxnews